 What if . . . there is a place to find remote lessons for students who are visually impaired or blind?
-Paths to Technology has recently launched the Resource Library which currently is the home for two types of resources: Book Library and Map Library.
-The Book Library contains accessible digital books currently in ePub, iBook, PDF, PowerPoint, and YouTube videos.
-The Map Library is accessible non-visual digital maps for both O&M purposes and maps used in general education classrooms.
+In July 2020, Paths to Technology launched the Resource Library with two types of resources: Book Library and Map Library.
+The Book Library contains accessible digital books currently in ePub, iBook, PDF, PowerPoint, YouTube videos, etc. The Map Library is accessible non-visual digital maps for both O&M purposes and maps used in general education classrooms.
 Many of these resources have associated posts with them that provide lessons and/or ideas on how to use/apply these resources.
 The materials in these libraries are crowd-sourced - meaning that they are created by individuals and shared.
 Anyone can create and share these materials - TVIs, COMS, gen ed educators, family members, groups/individuals, and students!

 With remote instruction, online courses, and the new hybrid instruction, Teachers of the Visually Impaired and Orientation and Mobility Specialists are learning a whole new way of teaching.
 Educators and families are actively searching for accessible digital materials and lessons that can be used immediately.
 Many digital resources available for general education teachers are not accessible for students who are visually impaired or blind.
 In addition, students with visual impairments or blindness have unique needs, such as learning braille or assistive technology.
 TVIs and COMS are working hard to create appropriate and accessible digital lessons for students with visual impairments and blindness.
 Individuals are creating wonderful, innovative lessons; what if those creative lessons were shared so that anyone could use them?
 Let's build a Lesson Library with lessons specifically for students with visual impairments and blindness!
 If every TVI or COMS shared one lesson - we would have an enormous pool of lessons to choose from!